Research WACQT

-Wallenberg Centre for Quantum Technology aims to develop and secure Swedish expertise within the four main areas of quantum technology: quantum computing, quantum simulation, quantum communications and quantum sensing.
+Wallenberg Centre for Quantum Technology aims to develop and secure Swedish expertise within the main areas of quantum technology: quantum computing, quantum simulation, quantum communications and quantum sensing.

 Our extensive research programme